Go Back Up

 Advantages of individual health plans

-1. Cost of individual health plans
+1. Cost of individual health plans compared to small group plans

-Not to mention the annual rate hikes that inevitably come once it's time to renew your plan.
-On the other hand, individual policies are generally more affordable.
+Not to mention the annual rate hikes that inevitably come once it's time to renew your employer-sponsored plan.
+According to KFF1, the average employer-sponsored health insurance premium increased by 7% between 2022 and 2023.

 2. Availability of discounts

-Not only are individual insurance premiums more affordable to begin with, but employees can also qualify for additional financial assistance on their premiums.
+Not only are individual health insurance premiums more affordable to begin with, but employees can also qualify for additional financial assistance on their premiums.

 You can also offer a health stipend to your employees if you have workers who receive advance premium tax credits.
-However, employee stipends are taxable for employers and employees, making HRAs a better option for most organizations.
+However, employee stipends are taxable for employers and employees, making HRAs a better coverage option for most organizations.

 3. Individuality